 Your puppy's young bladder won't yet be strong enough to hold off for long, making it highly likely that he'll pee as soon as he wakes up.

-While you're still potty training your puppy, taking him outside as soon as he wakes is essential.
+While you're going through the potty training phase, taking him outside as soon as he wakes is essential.
 Your goal here is to help him to avoid having little accidents indoors; don't let peeing indoors become a habit, as habits are often hard to break.

-Please don't scold your puppy if you're too late and he's already messed in his crate.
+When your puppy has an accident, please don't scold him.
+If your pup has already messed up, don't blame him.
 He can't help it; it will be your fault as you weren't there to let him out.

-It's down to us as 'doggie mums' to ensure we take our puppy outside at every opportunity.
+It's down to us as 'doggie mums and dads' to ensure we take our puppy outside at every opportunity.

-Stay out with him until he's done his business.
-Encourage him to do his toilet, and praise him enthusiastically if he pees or poops before bringing him back inside.
-Always check his poop.
-You need to understand that your puppy is healthy and doesn't have diarrhea.
+Stay outside with him until he's done his business.
+Encourage him to do his toilet, and praise him like a mad thing (enthusiastically) if he pees or poops before bringing him back inside.

-While he's still young, you'll need to take your Cocker puppy outside many times a day (at the very least, hourly).
-You'll need to do this until your Cocker Spaniel puppy understands what's required of him and he's fully house-trained.
+While he's still young, you'll need to take your Cocker puppy outside many times a day, at least hourly.
+You'll need to do this until your Cocker Spaniel puppy understands that you want him to do his business outside, not in your home, and he's fully house-trained.

 Socialization is getting your puppy used to his new human world's sights, sounds and smells.
 It will help him to become confident and happy and allow him to develop to his full potential.